 Aldesleukin (Proleukin ®)

-You should should read this information with our general information about your type of cancer.
+You may find it helpful to read this information with our general information about the type of cancer you have.

-Aldesleukin stimulates the body’s immune system to fight some types of cancer.
-The exact way in which it works is still not fully understood.
-However, it can stimulate white blood cells to recognise and destroy some cancer cells.
+Aldesleukin stimulates the immune system (your body’s defence against infection and disease) to fight some types of cancer.
+It encourages a type of white blood cell to recognise and destroy the cancer cells.

 How aldesleukin is givenBack to top

-Aldesleukin may also be given as a drip into a vein (intravenous infusion).
+- as a drip into a vein (intravenous infusion)

 Possible side effects of aldesleukinBack to top

 We have included the most common side effects of aldesleukin here.
 We haven’t included all the less common and rarer side effects.
 You may get some of the side effects we mention, but you will not get them all.